Arno Fischer: Middle years

-Arno Fischer was once asked whether in the wake of his experience with "Situation Berlin" he was ever tempted to try and escape from East Germany, but while he sometimes found the country's bureaucratic constraints limiting, he was generally accepting of the situation in which he found himself.
-A change of managing editor at "Sibylle" gave him freedom to develop, apply and promote his own ideas on fashion photography while status as a distinguished photo-journalist gave him excellent travel entitlements: some of his most celebrated fashion/celebrity shots, notably a set taken of Marlene Dietrich in 1964, were taken while traveling on assignment in Moscow.
-In 1965/66 he and a like minded group of East German photographers founded a Photographers' Group which in 1969 became known as "Direkt".
-Mutual acceptance of and by the establishment was also evident in the guest lectureship which he held in 1972/74 at the Higher Academy for Visual Arts (HGB / Hochschule für Grafik und Buchkunst) at Leipzig.
+Arno Fischer was once asked whether in the wake of his experience with Situation Berlin he was ever tempted to try and escape from East Germany, but while he sometimes found the country's bureaucratic constraints limiting, he was generally accepting of the situation in which he found himself.
+A change of managing editor at Sibylle gave him freedom to develop, apply and promote his own ideas on fashion photography, while status as a distinguished photojournalist gave him excellent travel entitlements: some of his most celebrated fashion/celebrity shots, notably a set taken of Marlene Dietrich in 1964, were taken while traveling on assignment in Moscow.
+In 1965/66 he and a like-minded group of East German photographers founded a Photographers' Group which in 1969 became known as Direkt.
+Mutual acceptance of and by the establishment was also evident in the guest lectureship which he held in 1972/74 at the Higher Academy for Visual Arts (HGB / Hochschule für Grafik und Buchkunst) in Leipzig.
 From 1975 till 1982, together with Peter Voigt he was responsible for selecting the photographs shown on the Image Display Pillars flanking the Marx-Engels Forum which contained Ludwig Engelhardt's politically important Marx Engels Memorial.
-In 1981 Fischer was involved in the co-founding of the Photographers' Working Group in the national Visual Artists' Association (VBK) and 1983 he took a teaching contract back at the HGB where between 1985 and 1993 he held a position as Professor for Photographic Arts.
+In 1981 Fischer was involved in the co-founding of the Photographers' Working Group in the national Visual Artists' Association (VBK) and 1983 he took a teaching contract back at the HGB, where between 1985 and 1993 he held a position as Professor for Photographic Arts.

 Changes

-Changes experienced during the built up to reunification and its aftermath brought upheaval to the world of women's fashion magazines: Sibylle, after staggering on for a few more years, finally ran out of money in 1995.
+Changes experienced during the build-up to reunification and its aftermath brought upheaval to the world of women's fashion magazines: Sibylle, after struggling on for a few more years, finally ran out of money in 1995.
 More positively, Fischer's international reputation was no longer constricted by the political isolationism of the old German Democratic Republic.
-With his wife, he involved himself in "Almediterrana 92" a major photographic project in Spain, and his work was increasingly exhibited across and beyond Germany.
-"Situation Berlin" was finally published in 2001.
-On the teaching front, Fischer took a lectureship in photographic journalism at the University of Applied Sciences and Arts in Dortmund, which he retained till 2000, and there was also a new teaching contract at Leipzig in 1993.
+With his wife, he involved himself in "Almediterrana 92", a major photographic project in Spain, and his work was increasingly exhibited across and beyond Germany.
+Situation Berlin was finally published in 2001.
+On the teaching front, Fischer took a lectureship in photographic journalism at the University of Applied Sciences and Arts in Dortmund, which he retained till 2000, and there was also a new teaching contract in Leipzig in 1993.

 Personal

 In 1985 Fischer married Sibylle Bergemann, a former student who by this time was developing a formidable reputation of her own as a photographer.

-At the end Arno Fischer would predecease his wife by just fifty days.
+Fischer died on 13 September 2011, less than a year after the passing of his wife.